 Clients are responsible for any co-pays, deductibles, refraction fees and costs of any devices.
 Read our helpful document What to Expect at a Low Vision Center.

 There are many benefits to visiting a low vision center.
 First, the low vision exam is highly specialized and eye charts and tools are specifically developed to determine if the client can benefit from optical devices.
 MABVI also offers an array of other services to help those with low vision.
-Most importantly, the assessment does not have to end in the clinic but can be taken into the home to help with activities of daily living.
+Most importantly, the assessment does not have to end in the clinic but can be taken into the home to help with activities.
 One of our occupational therapists trained in vision rehabilitation can ensure that individuals who have purchased adaptive equipment have the training to use it properly and that their home environment enhances their level of usable vision.

-MABVI Vision centers:
+MABVI Low Vision Center:

 Pittsfield: Dr. Charles Mandel sees patients once a month at:

 To schedule an appointment at a MABVI low vision center call (toll-free) 888-613-2777 or send an email.

 Belmont: Dr. Amanda Belleville, OD sees patients for low vision evaluations at Bennett Family Eye Care.
 She customizes a plan, depending on each patients’ visual needs, including different low vision devices, contacts, and glasses.
 She treats patients with impaired vision ranging from mild to severe.
 For an appointment please call 617-484-1414 and request a low vision exam.
 Visit our website at http://www.belmontoptometrists.com for more information.